Exact Sequence Interpolation with Transformers: Conclusion

 An interesting question is related to next-token prediction tasks in language applications.
 In such settings, it is common that the output sequence is not a single token but a probability vector over the vocabulary (that is, the total number of distinct words in all sequences).
 One interesting question is then whether transformers can exactly match a finite set of probability vectors.
 Our construction also applies to this setting under suitable modifications.
 Specifically, let $\mathcal{V}\in \N$ be the total number of elements in the vocabulary.
 Then, if the input sequence is given by $X \in (\R^{\mathcal{V}})^n$, the goal of the model is to output the probability vector

 One can easily obtain an exactly interpolating transformer $\T$ which outputs $Y$, provided $d = \mathcal{V}$.
-In practice, one typically works with an embedding dimension $d$ much smaller than $\mathcal{V}$.
+This probability-vector setting is closely related to the next-token prediction capacity studied in \cite{madden2025next}, where model complexity bounds are established for one-layer multi-head decoder-only transformers.
+The observation above shows that exact matching of finitely many probability vectors is also achievable within our construction when $d=\mathcal{V}$.
+In this sense, our result would be complementary to the results in \cite{madden2025next}, as it arises from a deep single-head sequence-to-sequence architecture.
+In practice, however, the embedding dimension $d$ is typically much smaller than $\mathcal{V}$.
 Extending our framework to this low-dimensional regime remains an interesting direction for future work.

-\subsubsection{Multi-Head Attention}
+\subsubsection{Multi-head attention}

 Another relevant question is whether our arguments can be efficiently extended to transformers with multi-head attention.
 As heads can be seen as an analogue of width in ResNets, where a trade-off with depth has been shown \cite{alvarez2024interplay}, we wonder if multiple heads can reduce the number of parameters and blocks required to achieve perfect sequence interpolation.
 For this, one should replace \Cref{eq:selfatt_a} with